Armenian PM agrees deal to end Karabakh war after rapid Azerbaijani advance

 Pashinian said he would provide more information in the coming days, adding that the agreement was “the best possible solution for the current situation”.

-Azerbaijan’s president, Ilham Aliyev, later took part in a televised online meeting with Russia’s president, Vladimir Putin.
+Azerbaijan’s president, Ilham Aliyev, who said the agreement amounted to a "capitulation" by Armenia, took part in a televised online meeting with Russia’s president, Vladimir Putin.
 “The signed trilateral statement will become a [crucial] point in the settlement of the conflict,” Aliyev said.

 Putin said in a statement that he would deploy peacekeepers along the front line in Nagorno-Karabakh following the agreement to stop fighting.
 He said he hoped the deal “will set up necessary conditions for long-lasting and full-scale settlement of the crisis over Nagorno-Karabakh”.